thoughtgears/github-actions/actions/github-release/README.md

 # Thoughtgears GitHub Release

-This action releases interesting things to GitHub.
+This action releases the internal actions to GitHub

 ## Inputs